II Glossary

 Expected conditions: Conditions that are likely to occur or anticipated in the course of an illness, disease, or injury.

-Maslow’s hierarchy of needs: Prioritization strategies often reflect the foundational elements of physiological needs and safety and progress toward higher levels.
+Maslow’s Hierarchy of Needs: Prioritization strategies often reflect the foundational elements of physiological needs and safety and progress toward higher levels.

 Time estimation: A prioritization strategy including the review of planned tasks and allocation of time believed to be required to complete each task.